-10. Historic Properties: An activity which may affect historic properties listed, or eligible for listing, in the National Register of Historic Places is not authorized by this permit until the Corps has complied with Appendix C of 33 CFR 325 and the latest Corps interim guidance with respect to Appendix C. The permittee must notify the Corps if the activity may affect any historic properties listed, determined to be eligible for listing, or which the permittee has reason to believe may be eligible for listing in the National Register of Historic Places, and will not begin the activity until notified by the Corps that the requirements of the National Historic Preservation Act have been satisfied and that the activity is authorized.
+10. Historic Properties: An activity which may affect historic properties listed, or eligible for listing, in the National Register of Historic Places is not authorized by this permit until the Corps has complied with current procedures for addressing the requirements of Section 106 of the National Historic Preservation Act.
+The permittee must notify the Corps if the activity may affect any historic properties listed, determined to be eligible for listing, or which the permittee has reason to believe may be eligible for listing in the National Register of Historic Places, and will not begin the activity until notified by the Corps that the requirements of the National Historic Preservation Act have been satisfied and that the activity is authorized.
 If the permittee discovers any previously unknown historic, cultural, or archeological remains and artifacts while accomplishing the activity authorized by an NWP, they must immediately notify the district engineer of what they have found, and to the maximum extent practicable, avoid construction activities that may affect the remains and artifacts until the required coordination has been completed.
 The district engineer will initiate the Federal, Tribal, and state coordination required to determine if the item(s) or remains warrant a recovery effort or if the site is eligible for listing in the National Register of Historic Places.